 An overview of the business

-Design briefs should always include an overview of the client’s business so that all stakeholders are familiar with the brand and what it stands for.
+Always include an overview of the client’s business so all stakeholders are familiar with the brand and what it stands for.
+Conducting an in-depth analysis of the client's business and brand ensures a comprehensive understanding of their unique position, target audience, and design needs.

 Key elements to include in this section: